cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/cell-division.md

 <u><b>In Unicellilar Organisms</b></u>

-- Method of reproduction for Amoeba Reproduction that doesn't involve the joining of 2 cells is called Asexual reproduction
+- <u>Method of reproduction</u> for Amoeba Reproduction that doesn't involve the joining of 2 cells is called Asexual reproduction

 <u><b>In Multicellular Organisms</b></u>

 - Produces new cells, not new individuals
-- Responsible for growth & renewal and repair of cells
+- <u>Responsible for growth & renewal and repair of cells</u> (growth + repair cells)

 ## Cancer